zen-xu/ghostty/README.md

 With a typical Freedesktop-compatible desktop environment (i.e. Gnome, KDE), this will make Ghostty available as an app in your app launcher.
-For any other desktop environment, you can launch Ghostty at `~/.local/bin/ghostty`.
+Note, if you don't see it immediately you may have to log out and log back in or maybe even restart.
+For my Gnome environment, it showed up within a few seconds.
+For any other desktop environment, you can launch Ghostty directly using `~/.local/bin/ghostty`.

 This _isn't required_, but `~/.local` is a directory that happens to be on the search path for a lot of software (such as Gnome and KDE) and